 Selling a home can take a lot of time and commitment.
-Whether you’re leaving your beloved home where you’ve lived for many years, or whether you’re looking to make a profit from a property investment, it is crucial that your home is presentable.
+Whether you’re leaving your beloved home where you’ve lived for many years, or whether you’re looking to make a profit from property investment, it is crucial that your home is presentable and ready to sell.

 Your home will beat out the competition if it has the ‘wow’ factor, and potential buyers are more likely to make serious offers if the interiors are impressive and in great condition.